KEOL 91.7FM, La Grande

 Welcome to 91.7FM KEOL, EOU’s Campus Radio Station

-ATTENTION: We are currently experiencing some technical difficulties; therefore, for the time being, we will only be streaming our live DJs.
+ATTENTION: We are currently experiencing some technical difficulties; therefore, for the time being, we will only be broadcasting at 10 watts of output power.
 If you have any comments or concerns, they can be directed to the KEOL management by emailing firstname.lastname@example.org.
 Thank you for your patience.